Few people really know what to say when someone dies.

 If a friend of yours dies you don’t tell her wife about “her loss”.
 It’s your loss too.

-If a child dies you don’t tell the parents “you’re sorry for their loss”.
-It’s a tragedy and it should involve everyone with an heart.
+If a child dies, you don’t tell the parents “you’re sorry for their loss”.
+It’s a tragedy and it should involve everyone with a heart.

 How are you can be a fair question if you’re very close or if the death is not devastating.

-However when the death is obviously devastating and/or you’re not close enough to ask that, it’s a big mistake.
+However, when the death is unexpected or obviously devastating and/or you’re not close enough to ask that, it’s a big mistake.